element-plus/element-plus/docs/en-US/guide/ssr.md

 You need to carry out special handling during SSR to avoid hydrate errors.

-## Provide a id
+## Provide an ID

-You need to inject the same id value into the server-side and client-side.
+You need to inject the same ID value into the server side and client side.

 ### Native SSR